 Did you know?

-Cardano’s token is named Ada after Ada Lovelace, a 19th century mathematician recognized as the first computer programmer and daughter of the poet Lord Byron.
+Cardano’s coin is named ADA after Ada Lovelace, a 19th-century mathematician recognized as the first computer programmer, and daughter of the poet Lord Byron.

 What else is different?

 - 🖧 The Cardano Foundation - supports the research and development of the network.